Felipe and Letizia in USA

 “Those events of the early 17th century gave birth to a magnificent city, which was built throughout the centuries by hard working and hospitable people who are proud of their past and determined to contribute to their country’s best future,” Prince Felipe said.

 Once the celebrations ceremony had concluded, Felipe and Letizia left a floral tribute at the tomb of Don Diego de Vargas, late governor of Mexico in the XVII century, which is located in a park inside the Cathedral of San Francisco de Asis, and visited the monument dedicated to the 400th anniversary.

 On Wednesday, Prince Felipe and Princess Letizia, were in Chicago to inaugurate the new Cervantes Institute.
 This institution is the largest in the world dedicated to the teaching of the Spanish language and culture, with 54 centres in twenty countries.

 After a short visit to the Institute, the royal couple took a walk in Millennium Park, where they had the opportunity to see “La fuente de las Mil Caras” monument made by the Spanish artist Jaume Plensa.

 Chicago’s Mayor, Richard M. Daley and his wife Maggie Daley, hosted a lunch for the Prince and Princess at Jay Pritzker Pavilion.

 Prior to returning to Madrid, Prince Felipe and Princess Letizia met with the Spaniards living in Chicago, to celebrate, beforehand, the Spanish National Day which will be celebrated in Spain on Monday 12 October.Filed under Spanish Royals

-Tagged Felipe VI, Official Visit, Queen Letizia, United States of America.
+Tagged Felipe VI of Spain, Official Visit, Queen Letizia of Spain, United States of America.